 I have > ten years experience in native oyster restoration, ecosystem service quantification and historical ecology in the USA, Australia and Europe.
 I have worked with NORA to develop Biosecurity Guidelines, having undertaken my PhD on aquatic invasive species at the University to Cambridge.
 I was a contributing author to the "Oyster Habitat Restoration Monitoring and Assessment Handbook" (2014) and author and editor of the "Restoration Guidelines for Shellfish Reefs" (2019) and the "European Native Oyster Habitat Restoration Handbook, UK and Ireland" (2020) and therefore have broad, high-level experience of oyster restoration.
 I am also a longstanding member of the Essex Native Oyster Restoration Initiative, and have provided project-level advice for several native oyster projects throughout the UK.

-Senior Marine Habitat Restoration Scientist, The Nature Conservancy, United States
+Marine Program Manager, Florida, U.S.A., The Nature Conservancy, United States

 To provide the best experiences, we use technologies like cookies to store and/or access device information.
 Consenting to these technologies will allow us to process data such as browsing behaviour or unique IDs on this site.
 Not consenting or withdrawing consent, may adversely affect certain features and functions.

 Functional Always active

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.